jtompkins/joshtompkins.com/_posts/2015-4-4-an-experiment-in-vanity.md

 photographer-url: https://unsplash.com/firmbee
 photographer: William Iven
 location: Gainesville, Florida
-excerpt: Wherein I embark on a new learning adventure and, while stroking my ego, very quickly get in over my head.
+excerpt: Wherein I embark on a new learning adventure, and explore the space around status dashboards.
 ---

 I spend a lot of time thinking about stagnation.